 Child support payments are not a one size fits all payment, and each child support proceeding is different.
-At Queenan Law, our Dallas child support attorneys can have a dramatic impact on your child welfare case as well as your family.
-Call today for a free consultation at (817) 476-1797.
+At The Queenan Law Firm, our Dallas child support attorneys can have a dramatic impact on your child welfare case as well as your family.
+Call today for a confidential consultation at (817) 476-1797.

 Who is Required to Pay Child Support in Dallas, TX?

 In Dallas, Texas, all parents have a responsibility to care for their children’s financial needs and wellbeing.
 This obligation continues even if the marriage or relationship ends in a divorce.
 While either parent may be required to pay child support generally the family courts in Texas will issue an order requiring the parent who does not have primary physical custody to pay child support for the child or children.
 While it is generally very easy for a court to determine who will pay child support based on who has custody of the child, the court will also take other factors into consideration as set forth in the Texas Family Code.
 Some of the factors the court will consider when they are determining not only who will pay child support but how much include: